Starting to learn how to play the guitar is quite the challenge. Not only do you have to learn how to play, but starting out is also quite painful.

 Once you get through this initial period, playing guitar just becomes easier and, more importantly, fun.

-Forming calluses is a painful but important part of every guitarist’s journey.
+Sore fingers and forming calluses are painful but important parts of every guitarist’s journey.
 It is something that every guitarist will go through, regardless of who they are or what type of music they play.

 And while starting out, learning guitar does hurt, keeping the tips in this article in mind can make it much more bearable.
 And eventually, you will have calluses thick enough that pain will be a thing of the past.